 True faith needs no publicizing.
 Robinson Chirinos is more than just a baseball player.
 In the North Texas community that he calls home, he’s a hero.

-Recently I was at home watching my beloved Texas Rangers play.
+I was once at home watching the Texas Rangers play, my favorite baseball team.
 The day was deemed “Giving Day”.
 Throughout the game, broadcasters highlighted the charitable contributions of the team and the individual players.
 Many of the men on the team, and in the Rangers’ organization, donate millions of dollars and countless hours to help those in need in Texas and abroad.
 One broadcaster said that of all the people mentioned, no one surpasses the heart and dedication of Catcher Robinson Chirinos.

 Faith is often misunderstood.
 Sometimes we see it as a belief system.
 Our faith like our genealogy can become our identity.
 I am Protestant.
 They are Catholic.
 She is Muslim.
 He is Jewish.